 \subsubsection{Existence of Walras Equilibria}

-The existence of Walras equilibria and their computation is a central topic in several areas and consequently, there is quite large literature.
-Let us refer here to the survey~\textcite{Bichler21} for a comprehensive overview.
+The existence of Walras equilibria and their computation is a central topic in several areas and consequently, there is a quite large literature.
+Let us refer here to the survey of \textcite{Bichler21} for a comprehensive overview.
 For the problem of allocating indivisible single-unit items, there are several characterizations of the existence of equilibria related to the gross-substitute property of valuations, see~\textcite{Kelso82,Gul99,Ausubel2002}.
 Several works established connections of the equilibrium existence problem w.r.t.\ LP-duality and integrality \parencite{Bikhchandani1997,Shapley1971}. \textcite{MurotaT03,Murota:2003} established connections between the gross substitutability property and M-convexity properties of demand sets and valuations.

-\textcite{Danilov2001} investigated the existence of Walrasian equilibria in multi-unit auctions and identified general conditions on the demand sets and valuations related to discrete convexity, see also \textcite{Milgrom2009,Ausubel2006,FujishigeY03,Sun2009}. \textcite{Baldwin2019} explored a connection with tropical geometry and gave necessary and sufficient condition for the existence of a competitive equilibrium in product-mix auctions of indivisible goods.
-For a comparison of the above works, especially with respect to the role of discrete convexity, we refer to the excellent survey by \textcite{Shioura2015}. \textcite{Candogan2018,CandoganP18} showed that valuations classes (beyond GS valuations) based on graphical structures also imply the existence of Walrasian equilibria.
+\textcite{Danilov2001} investigated the existence of Walras equilibria for multi-unit auctions and identified general conditions on the demand sets and valuations related to discrete convexity, see also \textcite{Milgrom2009,Ausubel2006,FujishigeY03,Sun2009}.
+In \textcite{Baldwin2019}, the authors explored a connection with tropical geometry and gave necessary and sufficient condition for the existence of a competitive equilibrium in product-mix auctions of indivisible goods.
+For a comparison of the above works, especially with respect to the role of discrete convexity, we refer to the excellent survey by \textcite{Shioura2015}. \textcite{Candogan2018,CandoganP18} show that valuations classes (beyond GS valuations) based on graphical structures also imply the existence of Walras equilibria.
 Their proof uses integrality of optimal solutions of an associated linear min-cost flow formulation.
-LP characterizations for the existence of Walrasian equilibria were given by~\textcite{Bikhchandani1997,BikhchandaniO02,Candogan2018,Roughgarden:2015}.
+LP characterizations for the existence of Walras equilibria were given by~\textcite{Bikhchandani1997,BikhchandaniO02,Candogan2018,Roughgarden:2015}.